hyogrin/keras-mmoe/README.md

-# Keras-MMoE
+# Keras-MMoE (Inferentia)

 This repo contains the implementation of [Multi-gate Mixture-of-Experts](http://www.kdd.org/kdd2018/accepted-papers/view/modeling-task-relationships-in-multi-task-learning-with-multi-gate-mixture-) model in TensorFlow Keras.

 Here's the [video explanation](https://www.youtube.com/watch?v=Dweg47Tswxw) of the paper by the authors.

 The repository includes:
-- A Python 3.6 implementation of the model in TensorFlow with Keras
+- implementation of the model in TensorFlow with Keras
-    - The code is also compatible with Python 2.7
 - Example demo of running the model with the [census-income dataset from UCI](https://bit.ly/2wLWmAY)
     - This dataset is the same one in Section 6.3 of the paper
+- Tensorflow Neuron compile, predict example
+    -

 The code is documented and designed to be extended relatively easy.
 If you plan on using this in your work, please consider citing this repository (BibTeX is included below) and also the paper.

 ## Getting Started

 ### Requirements
-- Python 3.6
+-
 - Other libraries such as TensorFlow and Scikit-learn listed in `requirements.txt`

 ### Installation